iree-org/iree/docs/GetStarted/getting_started_windows_bazel.md

 ### Clone

-Using your shell of choice (such as PowerShell or [cmder](https://cmder.net/)), clone the repository and initialize its submodules:
+Using your shell of choice (such as PowerShell or [cmder](https://cmder.net/)), clone the repository, initialize its submodules, and configure:

 ```powershell
 > git clone https://github.com/google/iree.git